BaseMax/ColorizeBlackWhiteImagePython/README.md

 ### Sources

-Note: this is not mine and I used another model which is available on the internet. for reading more you can look at following links:
+Note: This is not mine and I used another model which is available on the internet.
+For reading more you can look at following links:

 - https://drive.google.com/drive/folders/1FaDajjtAsntF_Sw5gqF0WyakviA5l8-a
 - https://modelzoo.co/model/colorful-image-colorization
 - https://github.com/opencv/opencv/blob/master/samples/dnn/colorization.py
 - https://github.com/richzhang/colorization/blob/caffe/colorization/resources/pts_in_hull.npy
 - https://github.com/richzhang/colorization/tree/caffe/colorization/models

+Thanks all and also great OpenCV lib.